-Join Ryan Hewitt for an in-depth discussion in this video Josh Freese, session and touring drummer, part of Drum Recording Session with Josh Freese.
+Join Ryan Hewitt for an in-depth discussion in this video Josh Freese, session and touring drummer, part of Advanced Drum Recording Session with Josh Freese.

 (drum music) - So we've got great drums in here.
 Ross Garfield's tuned them up.
 We've put microphones on them.
 Now we need a guy to him them, and what better guy than Josh Freese, one of the most recorded guys in rock and roll today.
 He played with some of my favorite artists, he tours with everybody, he's all over the world, and I couldn't be more excited. - Cool man. - Thank you for coming. - Yeah, happy to be here. - So you've worked with Ross a lot.
 He's set your drums up on a regular basis.
 When you sit down at the kit in a recording studio, what's the first thing you do?
 What's your routine? - I'm kinda just making sure that everything's in place, and the drums all feel comfortable, and you wanna make sure there's no mics that you might come down and hit.